The Stakes Are Higher Than You Think

 Day 1: Controlled Entry

-Bring the new dog into your home while the resident dog is outside or in another room.
-Let the new dog explore and sniff the main living areas without pressure.
+Bring the new dog inside while your resident dog is outside or in another room.
+Let the new dog sniff the living areas without pressure.
 After 15 to 20 minutes, bring the resident dog back in on leash.
-Keep the greeting brief and supervised.
+Keep it brief and supervised.

 Days 1-3: Separate but Aware

-• Trade blankets or beds between dogs so they get used to each other's scent
+- Trade blankets or beds between dogs to mix their scents.

 Days 4-7: Supervised Coexistence

-• Watch for subtle tension: stiffening, prolonged staring, body blocking doorways or resources
+- Watch for subtle tension (stiffening, prolonged staring, body blocking doorways).

 Weeks 2-4: Gradual Integration

-• Begin feeding meals in the same room but on opposite sides, maintaining distance
+- Begin feeding meals in the same room but on opposite sides.

-• Introduce shared toys (low-value ones first) while supervising
+- Introduce shared toys (low-value ones first) while watching closely.

-• Allow the dogs to establish their own relationship hierarchy -- do not interfere unless there is genuine aggression
+- Allow the dogs to establish their own relationship hierarchy.
+Don't interfere unless there is genuine aggression.

 Preventing Resource Guarding

 Resource guarding between dogs is the number one cause of household dog fights.
-Prevent it with these strategies:
+Most vets I know recommend preventing it from day one.

 Feed separately.
 Always.
-Even after the dogs seem bonded, meal times should be separate for the first several months at minimum.
-Many multi-dog households feed separately permanently.
+Even after the dogs seem bonded, separate their meals for the first six months.
+Many multi-dog households feed separately for life.

 Practice "trading."
 Teach both dogs that giving up a resource to you results in something even better.
-This reduces the instinct to guard from both humans and other dogs.
+This reduces the instinct to guard.

 Watch for subtle guarding signals.
-Freezing over a food bowl, carrying a toy to a corner and side-eyeing the other dog, or speeding up eating when the other dog approaches -- these are early warning signs that should be addressed before they escalate.
+Freezing over a food bowl, carrying a toy to a corner, or speeding up eating.
+These are early warning signs.
+Address them before they escalate.

 Normal Adjustment Behaviors (Not Emergencies)

-• Brief, noisy scuffles with no injuries (more noise than damage)
+- Brief, noisy scuffles with no injuries (lots of noise, zero damage).

 Red Flags (Seek Professional Help)

-• Prolonged fights that do not resolve with verbal interruption
+- Prolonged fights that don't resolve with verbal interruption.

-• One dog refusing to eat, drink, or leave a hiding spot for extended periods
+- One dog refusing to eat, drink, or leave a hiding spot for 24 hours.

-If you see red flags, separate the dogs immediately and consult a certified professional dog trainer (CPDT-KA) or veterinary behaviorist (DACVB).
-Do not attempt to "let them work it out" -- that approach can lead to serious injuries and entrenched behavioral problems.
+If you see red flags, separate the dogs immediately.
+Consult a certified professional dog trainer (CPDT-KA) or veterinary behaviorist (DACVB).
+I never attempt to let them just work it out.
+That approach causes serious injuries and entrenched behavioral problems.

 Multi-Dog Household Long-Term Tips

-• Respect the dogs' relationship.
-Dogs often establish a natural hierarchy.
-As long as it is not maintained through aggression, let them sort it out.
+- Respect the dogs' relationship.
+Dogs establish a natural hierarchy.
+As long as they aren't using aggression to maintain it, let them sort it out.

-• Keep routines consistent.
+- Keep routines consistent.
 Dogs thrive on predictability.
-Feed at the same times, walk at the same times, and maintain consistent rules.
+Feed at the same times, walk at the same times, and keep the rules strict.

-• Have a management plan for guests and disruptions.
-Holidays, visitors, and unusual events can trigger conflict in multi-dog households.
-Use crates or gates proactively during high-stress periods.
+- Have a management plan for guests.
+Holidays and visitors trigger conflict.
+Use crates or gates proactively during high-stress events.

 Final Thoughts

-Adding a second dog to your home can be one of the most rewarding decisions you make -- for you and for your resident dog.
-But it requires patience during the transition.
-Go slow, manage resources carefully, and do not expect instant friendship.
-Some dogs become inseparable within a week.
-Others take months to fully relax around each other.
-Both timelines are normal, and both can lead to a happy, harmonious multi-dog household.
+Adding a second dog to your home is entirely worth it.
+It rewards both you and your resident dog.
+But you need patience.
+Go slow.
+Manage resources carefully.
+Don't expect instant friendship.
+What sealed it for me was realizing the timeline doesn't matter.
+Some dogs become inseparable after two weeks.
+Others take six months to fully relax.
+Both timelines are perfectly normal.
+Both lead to a happy, harmonious multi-dog home.